-Even though the history of automobile started back in the 15th century with different automobile types, such as steam and gasoline automobiles, the first real automobile was invented by German Karl Benz during the 1885-1886.
+The history of automobile started back in the 15th century with different automobile types.
+Such were the steam and gasoline automobiles; the first real automobile was invented by German Karl Benz during the 1885-1886.
 The automotive industry began a few years after the invention of the first automobile and started to develop in the 1890s.
-The automotive industry was led for several decades by the United States.
+As many of us know, the automotive industry was led for several decades by the United States.

 With the growing number of produced cars, the automobile manufacturers’ necessity to efficiently deliver them to their clients was increasing.
 Many auto dealers were ‘forced’ to find easier ways to transport their cars.